ryt15/Fignam/README.md

 # Fignam
-GUI naming convention that really works in practice
+GUI naming convention that really works in practice.

 # Purpose